BCarnaval/dvmc-impurity-solver/README.md

 It is recommended to consult the original mVMC documentation to learn more about dependencies and parameters names and idea.
-Note however that not all the case in mVMC are covered by the present code, as stated above.
+Note however that most of the cases in mVMC are not covered by the present code, as stated above.

 # Usage